mfrizqi/next-graph-network/README.md

 I have been researching for library that works out for graph network and the best one i found is using [Vis Network Library](https://visjs.github.io/vis-network/docs/network/).
 It has a broad features to tweak, modify and customize to fulfill our need (In this case network graph).

-For generating data initially, i use [mockapi.io](https://mockapi.io/) and move those datas to [supabase](https://supabase.com/) for flexibility, Easier modification and customizable payload or request
+For generating data initially, i use [mockapi.io](https://mockapi.io/) for the nodes & edges, and move those datas to [supabase](https://supabase.com/)

-Also i choose [daisyUI](https://daisyui.com/) as the component library that build up on top of [Tailwind CSS](https://tailwindcss.com/) so we don't need extra steps to add component or styling that much.
+Also i choose [daisyUI](https://daisyui.com/) as the component library that build up on top of [Tailwind CSS](https://tailwindcss.com/) so we don't need extra steps to add component or styling.

 About the graph, Vis Network offers a great features that i implement in this repo such as: